 Repainted Randy's Donuts in Los Angeles, just for Super Bowl LIII

-It's East Coast New England Patriots verses Westcoast Los Angeles Rams for Superbowl LIII.
+It's East Coast New England Patriots versus Westcoast Los Angeles Rams for Superbowl LIII.
 Which coast is the most delicious coast?
 Well read on and you pick the winner this time!

 New England Patriots fans will eat up my riff on an East Coast favorite Lobster Roll -- a cheaper Scallop Roll.
 This recipe is so scrumptious it was featured in the Huffington Post website!
 Click here to see the write-up.